tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 Another time, I woke up and he was inches close, nose to nose, eyes staring deep into mine.
 War paint streaked his face and he had the oddest smile, the slick of fresh saliva coating his teeth.

 I finally came to after sunset.
 I didn’t bring up the fever dream shenanigans.
 I was too distracted by ravenous hunger.
 My stomach growled from neglect.
-Scorpion Dave didn’t have much around in the way of food.
+Scorpion Dave didn’t have much in the way of food.
 I scrounged through his cabinets, finding an old tin of beef jerky and a half bag of stale chips.
 Knox and I scarfed them down without second thought.

 My gut roared, unhappy at the rotten fuel.
 I stumbled into the John, dropped my jeans, and blasted the bowl.
-I sprayed lemon air freshener, hearing a high-pitched whistle slicing through the air outside.
+I sprayed lemon air freshener, hearing the high-pitched shriek of something falling through the air outside.
 It sounded like an inbound missile.
-I peeked out of the window above the toilet and saw a faint trail of fire knifing across the sky.
+I peeked out of the window above the toilet and saw a faint trail of fire slicing across the twilight sky.

 “What the hell—"